afni/afni_doc/statistics/deconvolve_2004.rst

 Warnings
 ========

-* ``3dDeconvolve`` now checks for duplicate ``-stim_file`` names, and duplicate matrix columns.
+``3dDeconvolve`` now checks for duplicate ``-stim_file`` names, and duplicate matrix columns.
 Only warning messages are printed -- these are not fatal errors (at least, if the SVD solution is on).

 .. _stats_decon2004_mat_inputs:

 Matrix Inputs
 =============

-* Matrix inputs for the ``-glt`` option can now use a notation like ``30@0`` to indicate that 30 0s in a row are to be placed on the line.
-For example, if you have 10 runs catenated together, and you used ``-polort 2``, then there are 30 baseline parameters to skip (usually) when specifying each GLT row; a sample matrix file with 34 entries per row is below:
+Matrix inputs for the ``-glt`` option can now use a notation like ``30@0`` to indicate that 30 0s in a row are to be placed on the line.
+For example, if you have 10 runs catenated together, and you used ``-polort 2``, then there are 30 baseline parameters to skip (usually) when specifying each GLT row.

+The following is a sample matrix file with 34 entries per row:

   +------+---+----+---+----+
   | 30@0 | 1 | -1 | 0 |  0 |